 So a holiday is coming up, or maybe even a birthday.
 Maybe it’s an anniversary or another special time.
 If your child or significant other is a guitarist and you aren’t, it may be difficult to find a great gift for them.

 After all, if you aren’t one, you don’t know much about the instrument or its needs, do you?

 Well that’s okay, because in this article, we’ll give you some ideas that will help you to make the right choice when picking out a gift for that special person.

 Our first gift idea for electric guitar players is a metronome.
 Metronomes are the tool that most guitarists will use more than anything else.
 It helps them to develop rhythm and timing, making them a better overall guitarist.

 There are multiple types of metronomes, but the most common are electric metronomes and standard metronomes.
 Any metronome that you purchase should have at least a range of 100bpm – 200bpm.
 Better metronomes will range from around 50bpm to 250bpm with many possible intervals of tempo.
 They are usually done in intervals of either ten or five.

-There are different types of tuners; some that have LED displays, others that have no displays but instead play the pitch of a note–or frequency–so that the musician has to match the pitch by ear.
+There are different types of tuners; some have LED displays, and others have no displays but instead play the pitch of a note–or frequency–so that the musician has to match the pitch by ear.
 The best tuners are chromatic, which means that they allow you to tune to any frequency, or note, that you want.
 This includes accidental notes, otherwise known as sharp and flat notes.